nilakshi104/Apparel_Extraction/README.md

 In Apparel_Extraction, Semantic Segmentation is performed on image to obtain masked cloth region which is later categorised corresponding to different class indices or used for IMAGE SEARCH !

-### Dataset:
+### Dataset

 [Original Dataset Link](https://www.kaggle.com/c/imaterialist-fashion-2019-FGVC6/data)

-We have performed two main modifications to the dataset:
+performed two main modifications to the dataset:

 (a) 13,200 images are chosen from a total 50,000 images.